How to overcome a fear of dogs: Evidence-based therapy for cynophobia

 What is cynophobia?

 The disproportionate fear of a particular object or situation, which causes clinically significant distress or impairment in functioning, is called a specific phobia.
-Specific phobia is one of the most common types of psychological disorders, affecting 1 in 8 individuals in their lifetime.1
+Specific phobia is one of the most common types of mental health difficulties that people face, affecting at least 1 in 8 individuals in their lifetime.1

-A phobia of dogs is one of the most common animal phobias, along with fear of snakes and spiders.
-However, unlike spiders and snakes which can usually be easily avoided, dogs can be found in almost any public space, making a fear of dogs particularly distressing and debilitating for sufferers.
+Animal phobias are among the most common categories of phobias - and a phobia of dogs is one of the most common animal phobias, along with fear of snakes and spiders.
+However, unlike spiders and snakes which are rarely encountered, depending where you live, dogs can be found in almost any public space, making a fear of dogs particularly distressing and debilitating for sufferers.

 Fortunately, there is a highly effective, and relatively short-term, psychological therapy that works for the vast majority of children and adults suffering from a specific phobia.